bolducke/bolducke.github.io/_projects/ift6113_geometry_processing.md

     </center>
     <center>
         <div>
             Random initiliaziation of heat.
-Then, vizualisation of different step through the heat propagation on the manifold.
+Then, vizualisation of different step through the propagation of heat on the manifold.
         </div>
     </center>
 </div>

-### Fairing
+# Shape Fairing

 <div class="col-sm mt-3 mt-md-0 pb-2">
     <center>